Realizing quantum optics in structured environments with giant atoms

 In Eq.~(\ref{phi_bx_i}), $\phi_{bi}(x)$ is induced by a small atom which couples to the 1D waveguide at the single point $x_i$.
 In the weak-coupling regime, the small atom will exponentially decay all its energy into the waveguide given that $t\rightarrow\infty$.
 Therefore, there is \emph{no stable bound state} for a small atom, which can also be explained by the behavior of $\psi_{bi}(x)$ in Eq.~(\ref{phi_bx_i}), where

 is divergent.
 That is, the expression for $\phi_{bi}(x)$ is non-integrable.

 The counterintuitive result is that a stable bound state appears when all the coupling points act simultaneously.
-The interference between different points prevents the giant atom from decaying, and results in \emph{a static bound state even when its frequency lies inside the continuum spectrum.} In Fig.~\ref{fig5s}(a, b), by employing the coupling sequences in Table~\ref{table1}, we numerically plot $|c_e(t)|^2$ for different atomic frequencies.
-One finds that when $\omega_q$ is inside the band gap, the atom only decays part of its energy into the waveguide.
-In the steady state, most energy will be trapped inside the atom, and the bound state photonic field is plotted in Fig.~\ref{fig5s}(c).
-Around the band edge, where $G_k$ rises from 0 quickly, the atomic evolution is highly non-Markovian.
-Since the spectrum of a linear-dispersion waveguide has no point of zero group velocity, the wavepacket outside the coupling regime will propagate outside without traveling back.
-Therefore, $\psi_{b}(x)$ is exactly localized inside the coupling regime.
+The interference between different points prevents the giant atom from decaying, and results in \emph{a static bound state even when its frequency lies inside the continuum spectrum.}

-As depicted in Fig.~\ref{fig5s}(c), $\psi_{b}(x)$ also depends on the atomic frequency.
-Figure~\ref{fig5s}(d) depicts the photon energy trapped inside the bound state (defined as $\Phi_B=\int_{x_1}^{x_N}dx|\psi_b(x)|^2$) versus $\omega_q$.
-Due to the reduction of detuning, $\Phi_B$ reaches its highest value around the band edge (around $\omega_q\simeq 4.3$).
-Outside the band gap $\Phi_B$ decreases to zero quickly.
-When $\omega_q$ is far away from the band gap, the atom will exponentially dissipate its energy, which is well described by the Weisskopf-Wigner theory.
-Similar to Eq.~(\ref{decay_S}), the decay rate is

-where $k_r=\omega_q/c$ is the resonant position, and $G'_{k_r}$ is the normalized coupling strength.
-In Fig.~\ref{fig5s}(b) we numerically plot the evolution of $|c_e(t)|^2$, which fits well with the exponential decay derived from Eq.~(\ref{decayR}).